Battle of Pozières: The O.G. Lines

-General Haig was disparaging of the division's failure, telling Lieutenant General William Birdwood, the I Anzac Corps commander, "You're not fighting Bashi-Bazouks now."
-General Legge and the I Anzac staff resolved to do the job properly.
+General Haig was disparaging of the division's failure, telling Lieutenant General William Birdwood, the I Anzac Corps commander, "You're not fighting Bashi-Bazouks now".
+Legge and the I Anzac staff resolved to do the job properly.
 To avoid the confusion of a night advance, the plan was to attack at 9:15 p.m. just before dark at which time the crest of the ridge and the mound of the Pozières windmill would still be discernible.
-However, to attack at dusk meant assembling by day which was only possible to do in the protection of trenches.
-Therefore, a system of approach and assembly trenches had to be dug at night.
+A dusk attack meant assembling by day which was only possible in the protection of trenches.
+A system of approach and assembly trenches had to be dug at night.
 Whenever the Germans detected digging parties, they mistook them for troops assembling to attack and called down a barrage.
 Originally the attack was to be made at dusk on 2 August but the trenches were as yet incomplete, the digging either being disrupted or the completed trenches demolished by shellfire.
 The attack was first postponed to 3 August and then to 4 August when the trenches were finally deemed ready.
-This careful planning and preparation delivered success and when the 2nd Division went in, both O.G.
+This careful planning and preparation delivered success and both O.G.
 Lines were captured.
 South of and astride the Albert–Bapaume Road the O.G.
-Lines had been so thoroughly obliterated by prolonged shelling that the Australians ended up advancing beyond their objectives.
+Lines had been so thoroughly obliterated by shelling that the Australians ended up advancing beyond their objectives.
 From their vantage in the O.G.
 Lines on the eastern edge of the Pozières ridge, the Australians now looked over green countryside, the village of Courcelette close by and the woods around Bapaume 5 mi distant.
-The German commander ordered "At any price Hill 160 Pozières ridge must be recovered."
+The German commander ordered "At any price Hill 160 Pozières ridge must be recovered".